taehojo/SWAT-CNN/README.md

 # Repository Moved
 This repository has been moved to [SWAT](https://github.com/taehojo/SWAT).

+---

+The following content is from the previous version of this repository.
+Please refer to the new [SWAT repository](https://github.com/taehojo/SWAT) for the latest updates.

+---

 # SWAT-CNN
 A novel three-step approach for identification of genetic variants using deep learning to identify phenotype-related SNPs that can be applied to develop accurate disease classification models.

 <img src="./image/Figure1.PNG" style="zoom:80%">

 **SWAT**(Sliding Window Association Test)**-CNN** is a data-customized approach.
 We demonstrate how SWAT-CNN can be applied to GWAS data in the following paper.